Skip to content

 Figure 4-2 Memory address calculation for array elements

-Accessing elements in an array is highly efficient, allowing us to randomly access any element in \(O(1)\) time.
+Accessing elements in an array is highly efficient; we can randomly access any element in the array in \(O(1)\) time.

 array.py